JonnyHaystack/HayBox/README.md

 ### Requirements

 - [PlatformIO IDE for VSCode](https://platformio.org/install/ide?install=vscode)
 - [Git](https://git-scm.com/downloads) - required only if you are using a Pico.
-Should become unnecessary at some point in the future.
+May become unnecessary at some point in the future.

 ### Installation